slerman12/BrokenWisdoms-V2-in-progress/Philosophy/Dormant-Communications.md

 ### Logic

-> To do: Maybe something more formal deduction-based: In logic, one can’t assume “no assumption.”
-“No assumption” would also be an assumption.
+> To do: Maybe something more formal deduction-based: In logic, one can’t assume "no assumption."
+"No assumption" would also be an assumption.
 One can only assume the axioms that incur the least loss in generality.
-“Nothing” is not the lack of an axiom, but an axiom.
-“Everything” is not the lack of an axiom, but an axiom.
+"Nothing" is not the lack of an axiom, but an axiom.
+"Everything" is not the lack of an axiom, but an axiom.
 Both are defined only in relation to each other, as opposites.
 One cannot exist without the other, no more than the backward direction can if there’s no forward direction.
-“Nothing” is distinct from empty space—it’s undefinable without an “everything” in reference to it.
+"Nothing" is distinct from empty space—it’s undefinable without an "everything" in reference to it.
 >
-> An assumption/axiom is always "a loss in generality," and the latter is always an assumption/axiom.
+> An assumption/axiom is always "a loss in generality," and "a loss in generality" is always an assumption/axiom.

 ### The Huge Value of Atheism and Skepticism